aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

-# Smart Emergency Light System
+# 💡Smart Emergency Light System
 > 🚧 This repository is under active development.
 #### (with Battery Management, USB Output, and MCU Control)
 This is an advanced emergency lighting solution powered by a 10,000mAh 6V battery (2 × 6V 5Ah in parallel) and managed by a PIC12F675 microcontroller.